The Step-by-Step, Easy to Use Plan for Projecting and Managing Your Cash Flow

 One-time costs: the purchase, repair or investment of equipment.

-Be cautious in timing cost estimates, as suppliers may give a net-30 or net-60 terms and payroll is usually at the same date.
+Be cautious in timing cost estimates, as suppliers may give a net-30 or net-60 terms and payroll is usually on a fixed date.

 Build the timing schedule

 The importance of a cash flow forecast is its timing.
-Create a four column table with period along the top and open balance, inflows by category, outflows categorized and closing balance as rows.
+Create a four column table with period along the top and opening balance, inflows by category, outflows categorized and closing balance as rows.
 For each period, compute: opening balance + total inflows - total outflows = closing balance.
-Take this closing balance in the fund for the next period's opening balance.
+Take this closing balance into the next period's opening balance.

 Incorporate assumptions and scenarios